Legal Separation Services With Pathway Legal

 Do You Need a Legal Separation Agreement?

-A legal separation agreement sets out everything needed to create clarity between you and your to be ex-spouse, after separation.
-While you do not always have to have one, it is a must have if there are assets and children and a safety document even if there are not.
-It is highly recommended in all situations.
+A legal separation agreement sets out everything needed to create clarity of agreement between you and your to be ex-spouse, after separation.
+While you do not always have to have one, it is virtually always a must have if there are assets and children involved.
+Even if not, it is a good document to have in case there are disagreements down the road about entitlement.
+A legal separation agreement is highly recommended.

 In BC, if you’ve lived together for more than two years in a marriage-like relationship — or if you have a child together — you are considered “spouses” under the Family Law Act.

-That means, when you separate, you may need to make decisions about property, debts, parenting time, child support, and even pets.
-A legal separation agreement helps document these terms clearly and avoid future disputes.
+That means, when you separate, you may need to make decisions about property, debts, parenting time, child support, and (now thanks to new legislation) even pets!
+A legal separation agreement helps document what you have agreed to in clearly defined terms that help you avoid future disputes.

 A legal separation agreement will include details on: